How to make a perfect French Knot

 Hold the thread with your left (right) hand as you........

-do not let go of the thread until absolutely the last moment.
+fabric and do not let go of the thread until absolutely the last moment.

 To repeat: Tap, wrap, poke, pull, hold,